pakmarkthub/dragon/examples/README.md

 make -j
 ```

-### How to use
+### How to run an application

-This section provides steps for reproducing the results shown in our paper.
+This section provides steps for running an example application.

 1. Go to the *scripts* folder of the application you want to run.